-Analysis: from Joe McCarthy to Catholics in Action, why Irish-American Catholics were leading anti-communism activists
+Analysis: from Joe McCarthy to Catholics in Action, many Irish-American Catholics were fervent anti-communism activists

 It is no surprise that the Catholic Church has always been against communism.
 In the early 20th century in places like Mexico, Russia and Spain, communists had persecuted the Catholic faithful, destroyed churches and killed clergy.
 Of course the principal reason for the church’s opposition was that communism was an atheistic ideology; ‘Godless communism’ became central to the vocabulary of anti-communism.